The (Limited) Effect of Viscosity in Multiphase Turbulent Mixing: Discussion

-\item \textit{Effect of thermal conduction.} While generally thermal conduction is subdominant over turbulent diffusion, and thus not thought to affect the overall level of cooling found in TRMLs \citep{Tan_2021}, the inclusion of conduction can shift the Karlovitz number (cf. \S\ref{sec:introduction}) to $\rm Ka>1$.
+\item Effect of thermal conduction: While thermal conduction is generally subdominant over turbulent diffusion and, thus, it is not thought to affect the overall level of cooling found in TRMLs \citep{Tan_2021}, the inclusion of conduction can shift the Karlovitz number (see Sect. \ref{sec:introduction}) to $\rm Ka>1$.
 This might potentially affect the microphysics of the cooling front.
-Hence, we want to include both viscosity and conduction in the future to put the mass transfer scalings on solid grounds. \end{itemize}
+Hence, we want to include both viscosity and conduction in the future to put the mass transfer scalings on solid ground. \end{itemize}